-TCP is one of the most important protocols of Internet Protocols suite.
-It is most widely used protocol for data transmission in communication network such as Internet.
+The transmission Control Protocol (TCP) is one of the most important protocols of Internet Protocols suite.
+It is most widely used protocol for data transmission in communication network such as internet.

-TCP ensures that data has been received in the order it was sent.
+TCP ensures that the data reaches intended destination in the same order it was sent.

 TCP is connection oriented.
 TCP requires that connection between two remote points be established before sending actual data.

 TCP provides error-checking and recovery mechanism.

 TCP provides end-to-end communication.

 TCP provides flow control and quality of service.

 TCP provides full duplex server, i.e. it can perform roles of both receiver and sender.

 The length of TCP header is minimum 20 bytes long and maximum 60 bytes.

 Source Port (16-bits) - It identifies source port of the application process on the sending device.